 In severe head injury cases the doctors are not giving specific answers.
 What they are saying can often be reduced to the generic, “we will just have to wait and see.”
 Our focus here is what can be done to help, especially the family and friends of someone who has yet to awake.

-Brain Injury Knowledge at the Heart of Our Practice
+After Brain Injuries – Knowledge is at the Heart of Our Practice

 Who We Represent: